 We'll also send a COBRA Election notice to the dismissed employee three days after they're dismissed to let them know about their continuation options.
 If this is your last active employee enrolled in an insurance policy, your carrier(s) will likely cancel the policy, including any continuation (COBRA) enrollments, and no employees will be able to enroll in continuation (COBRA).

-*Gusto may communicate with dismissed employees about enrollment in federal COBRA or state continuation in the event they lose company-sponsored health insurance coverage, or in the event that other required notices or benefit issues arise.
+*Gusto may communicate with dismissed employees about enrollment in federal COBRA or state continuation in the event they lose company-sponsored health insurance coverage, or if other required notices or benefit issues arise.
 Gusto may provide the employee’s email address to third parties who help facilitate communication about federal COBRA, state continuation coverage, and other benefits.
 Check out our terms of service for more information about when Gusto shares data with third parties.

 *Employees may also receive a notice from their health insurance carrier when their coverage ends, certifying their coverage start and end dates.
 If an employee contacts their existing carrier directly asking about coverage start and end dates, and the carrier has a processed future termination date on file, the employee is entitled to that information.